xichenx/lumen/README.md

 ### ❌ Unsuitable Scenarios

-1. **GIF / Video Frame**
-   - Current version does not support GIF animation
-   - Does not support video frame extraction

-2. **Complex Animations**
+1. **Complex Animations**
    - Does not support image loading animations (e.g., fade in/out)
    - Does not support transition animations

-3. **Automatic Cross-process Cache**
-   - Current version only supports memory cache
+2. **Progressive Loading**
+   - Does not support progressive JPEG loading
-   - Does not support automatic disk cache (can be implemented manually)
+   - Does not support streaming image loading

 4. **Java Projects**
    - Can be used in Java but experience is not as good as Kotlin